 Meeting Centre of Gravity for ZIP Codes

-Use this tool to find the best place to hold a meeting for it's attendees by inputting their US ZIP Code.
+Use this tool to find the best place to hold a meeting for its attendees by inputting their US ZIP Codes.
 The COG tool will then work out the centre of gravity for the meeting.
 This will be represented by a marker on the map.

 Input Data

-Once you input the USA ZIP Codes (2 up to 10), this tool will work out where the best place is to hold the meeting.
+Once you input the ZIP Codes, this tool will work out where the best place is to hold the meeting.
 This will be a point on the map where, if all attendees could travel in a straight line to get to, would give the least combined travel time for them to meet up.

-Yes, of course people cant travel in straight lines and they cant hold the meeting in a field, in the sea or in some strangers house if that is what the tools tells you.
-You are then expected to use that as a base from which to find a meeting venue close by, be it a bar, park or hotel etc..
+Yes, of course people can't travel in straight lines and they can't hold the meeting in a field, in the sea or in some stranger's house if that is what the tool suggests.
+You are then expected to use that as a base from which to find a meeting venue close by, be it a bar, park or hotel, etc.

 Let us know if this tool comes in useful to you by posting a comment below.
 It will be interesting to find out how it is used.